metacreature/ecmb_definition/README.md

 ## The project ([https://metacreature.github.io/](https://metacreature.github.io/))
 **It contains:**
-- [definition](https://github.com/metacreature/ecmb_definition) of the file-format and a file-validator
+- the [definition](https://github.com/metacreature/ecmb_definition) of the file-format and a file-validator
 - a [library](https://github.com/metacreature/ecmblib_python) for packing the eBooks
 - a [builder](https://github.com/metacreature/ecmb_builder) for building the eBooks from your source-images
 - a mobile-app for reading the eBooks is under developement

+**If you like it I would be happy if you donate on Coindrop:**

 ## About this repository:
 __This is the definition of the *.ecmb file-format!__